Chuo-ku Tourism Association Official Blog

 hatuinu201911.JPG

-On the way from Koami Shrine to Chanogi Shrine, the explanation board of "Saigo Takamori Yashiki Ruins" stands near the main gate of Nihonbashi Elementary School.
+On the way from Koami Shrine to Chanoki Shrine is an explanation board of "Saigo Takamori Yashiki Ruins" which stands near the main entrance of Nihonbashi Elementary School.

 hatuinu201910.JPG